-There is no one way to parent Jewishly, and we are not about to change that.
-Whether you grew up observing Shabbat every Friday night, or had your first taste of matzah ball soup when you married into a Jewish family, the ways you can incorporate Judaism and Jewish culture into your parenting style are diverse.
+Whether you grew up observing Shabbat every Friday night, or had your first taste of matzah ball soup when you married into a Jewish family, there’s no one way to parent Jewish kids.
 Kveller is here to give you ideas you can run with–ideas for first-time parents, interfaith parents, queer parents, adoptive parents, and everything in between–with the hopes that you can find information and inspiration that is right for your family.

-Jennifer Modlinger (Regional Coordinator) received an M.S.W. from Columbia University and an M.A. from the Jewish Theological Seminary.
-When she isn’t working, parenting, or volunteering, Jennifer is an avid knitter and gluten free baker.
+Jennifer received an M.S.W. from Columbia University, an M.A. from the Jewish Theological Seminary, and a B.A. from George Washington University.
+When she isn’t working or parenting, Jennifer is an avid knitter and gluten free baker.
 She lives with her husband and sons in Teaneck, New Jersey.
 You can follow her at @JModlinger and reach her at email@example.com.